 You should have a dental checkup before you start treatment with Evenity.
 That way, if you need any invasive dental work, it can be completed before you start Evenity.
 And if you need any dental work during Evenity treatment, be sure to tell your dentist that you’re taking Evenity.

-Also, keep in mind that having gum disease or infections in your mouth can also increase your risk for osteonecrosis of the jaw with Evenity.
+Also, keep in mind that having gum disease or infections in your mouth can also increase your risk of osteonecrosis of the jaw with Evenity.
 So, it’s important to practice good oral hygiene while you’re taking Evenity.
 To do this, brush and floss your teeth regularly.
 And use mouthwash as recommended by your dentist.

 Can Evenity be used by males with osteoporosis?